apache/samza/docs/startup/preview/index.md

 * In order to ensure that no two partitions are processed twice by different processors, processing is paused and the processors synchronize on a barrier.
 Once all the processors are paused, the new JobModel is applied and the processing resumes.
 The barrier is implemented using the coordination service.
 * During startup and shutdown the processors will be joining/leaving one after another.
 To avoid redundant JobModel re-calculation, there is a debounce timer which waits for some short period of time (2 seconds by default, configurable in a future release) for more processors to join or leave.
 Each time a processor joins or leaves, the timer is reset.
 When the timer expires the JobModel is finally recalculated.
 * If the processors require local store for adjacent or temporary data, we would want to keep its mapping across restarts.
 For this we uses some extra information about each processor, which uniquely identifies it and its location.
 If the same processor is restarted on the same location we will try to assign it the same partitions.
-This locality information should survive the restarts, so it is stored on a common storage (currently using Zookeeper).
+This locality information should survive the restarts, so it is stored on a common storage (currently using ZooKeeper).

 ### User guide
 As mentioned before, embedded deployment is designed to help users who want more control over the deployment of their application.
 So it is user’s responsibility to configure and deploy the processors.
-In case of ZooKeeper coordination, you also need to configure the URL for an instance of Zookeeper.
+In case of ZooKeeper coordination, you also need to configure the URL for an instance of ZooKeeper.

 Additionally, each processor requires a unique ID to be used with the coordination service.
 If location affinity is important, this ID should be unique for each processor, on a specific hostname (assuming local Storage services).
 To address this requirement, Samza uses a ProcessorIdGenerator implementation class to provide the ID for each processor.
 If no generator is explicitly configured, the default one will create a UUID for each processor.